-The rollout of Covid-19 vaccines has been front page news since the start of the year when vaccinations started.
-Significant progress has been made since late Spring, but the rollout remains behind schedule, plagued by is sues of supply and almost constant controversy.
-In the South of Ireland, at time of writing, just 1 in 3 people have been fully vaccinated – far short of what would be required to offer any kind of population level protection against the virus.
+The rollout of Covid-19 vaccines has been front-page news since the start of the year when vaccinations started.
+Significant progress has been made but the global rollout remains behind schedule, plagued by issues of supply and almost constant controversy.

 While we are entering another phase of uncertainty in Ireland, with much of the population still to be vaccinated, the situation globally is much worse – labelled by Oxfam as “vaccine apartheid”.

 As it stands, 9 in 10 people in 70 of the world’s poorest countries will have no access to Covid-19 vaccines in 2021– people living in the countries with the least developed public health systems and the least capacity to deal with the pandemic are being locked out of access to vaccines that could save their lives.
 The deadly cost of this vaccine inequality was hammered home in real-time on the Indian subcontinent recently, where over 400,000 people died from an infection despite the existence of an effective vaccine.

 Meanwhile, wealthy countries, representing just 14% of the world’s population have bought up enough vaccine to cover their populations several times over – together, the EU, US, UK and a handful of other countries have purchased almost the entire supply of the Moderna vaccine for 2021 and over 96% of the supply of the Pfizer/BionNTech vaccine.